enonic/old-xp-doc/doc/getting-started/installation.rst

 Point your browser to ``http://localhost:8080``.
 Log in with username ``su`` and password ``password``.

 Congratulations on installing Enonic XP.
+Now get some demo apps from `GitHub <https://github.com/enonic>`_ or create your own with
+:ref:`getting-started-my-first-app`.

 Check the :ref:`troubleshooting` page, the :ref:`faq`, or the `community forum <https://discuss.enonic.com/>`_ if you had any problems.